lsst-dm/dmtn-167/index.rst

    * - [<instrument>/]runs/<target>/<release>/<ticket>/*
      - unspecified
      - Private intermediates of processing data <target> with <release> on <ticket>.
+   * - <instrument>/prompt/output-YYYY-MM-DD
+     - CHAINED
+     - Prompt Processing outputs for <instrument> on day_obs YYYY-MM-DD.
+   * - <instrument>/prompt/output-YYYY-MM-DD/<pipeline>/pipelines-<package-hash>-config-<config-hash>
+     - RUN
+     - Prompt Processing outputs of <pipeline> for <instrument> on day_obs YYYY-MM-DD with software and configurations in hashes.
    * - refcats
      - CHAINED
      - All reference catalogs (distinguished by dataset type).